zephramg/CS30P3F2024/README.md

 ### Chapter 13 - CSE3110: Iterative Algorithm 1
 - **Description**: Covers common iterative algorithms, such as binary search and sorting techniques.

-### CSE3910: CSE Project D
+### Phidgets Rover: CSE3910 - CSE Project D
-- **Description**: A project where students apply skills from other courses to create relevant, practical projects.
-Builds on design and project management skills.
+- **Description**: A project where students apply skills to controlling a physical rover.

 ### Other
 - **Description**: A collection of personal tests/projects made throughout the semester.